 - Exhibitors may NOT shoot in a class recommended for younger exhibitors.
 Exhibitors MAY shoot in a class recommended for older exhibitors.
 No Cloverbuds. - Equipment: Your own bow.
 Archers are required to provide their own arrows.
 Recommended each archer have a minimum of 6 arrows for the event.
-Arm guards are suggested.
-First descent descent the basis. - First dropped arrow will be used to break a tie.
-Junior: Ages 3rd grade - age 11 Intermediate: Ages 12 - 14 Senior: Ages 15 - 19 - 4.
-Ribbons and premiums will be based on the scores in the chart on page 43.
+Arm guards are suggested. - 3.
+First dropped arrow will be used to break a tie.

+Junior: Ages 3rd grade - age 11

+Intermediate: Ages 12 - 14

+Senior: Ages 15 - 19

+Ribbons and premiums will be based on the scores in the chart on page 50.